martincallesen/tdd-kata-java/java/FizzBuzz/README.md

 then fizz is printed

 ## Requirement 2
-A number is buzz if it is divisible by 5 or if it has a 5 in it
+A number is buzz if it is divisible by 5

 ### Example Printing buzz:
 given 5